FreeProving/free-compiler/doc/ExperimentalFeatures/PatternMatchingCompilation.md

 ### Unsupported patterns

 The pattern matching compiler does not yet support all patterns.
-When pattern matching compilation is enabled make sure that your program uses supported patterns only.
+When pattern matching compilation is enabled, make sure that your program uses supported patterns only.
 Otherwise, there is the risk that the transformation does not terminate and consumes a lot of memory.
 For example, the following function uses as-patterns which are not supported.